mirkovicbojan/portfolio/Food Delivery App/README.md

 This project is a .Net 6.0 Web API built using the Microservice Architecture and using the repository pattern for all of the services.

 This project will be hosted on Amazon ECS with the database being hosted on Amazon RDS somewhere around 24th of July 2022.
+Currently runs fine on localhost.

 -Features: